cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/dhl.rst

            :align: center
            :alt: Specify the DHL-specific settings on the Configure tab.

 #.
 Switch to the **Shipping time and rates** tab.
-Specify the rate areas, where you want to offer the shipping method.
+Specify the rate areas where you want to offer the shipping method.

 #.
 Go to the **Test rate calculation** tab.
 Click the **Recalculate rates** button to calculate the shipping cost.
-The calculation is based on the weight value, that you specify on the **General** tab, and on the :doc:`default customer and company adresses </user_guide/shipping_and_taxes/address>`.
+The calculation is based on the weight value that you specify on the **General** tab, and on the :doc:`default customer and company adresses </user_guide/shipping_and_taxes/address>`.

    .. note::

        If the shipping method is not configured properly, an error will occur.
-You can read more about what can cause an error in :doc:`this article </user_guide/shipping_and_taxes/shipping_methods/test_button_error>`.
+We have a separate article with the most common :doc:`causes of errors </user_guide/shipping_and_taxes/shipping_methods/test_button_error>`.

 #.
 Click **Save**.